ldatb/homelab/APPS_AND_SERVICES.md

 # Applications and Services

-This is the comprehensive list of all Cumulus apps.
+This is the comprehensive list of all apps in this project.

 ## Applications